MichaelCurrin/preact-quickstart/README.md

 $ npx preact-cli create default my-project
 ```

 The `default` value was used here.
-The oc linked above covers other options.
+The  page linked above covers other options.

 Creating a new project will give you code that might be more up to date than this Preact Quickstart template project.
 But you can still use this template project as a reference for sample documentation and a CI workflow for your own project.